galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 4. The virtualenv is set up:
 	1. An empty virtualenv is created.
 	2. Pip is updated within the virtualenv.
-5. Any `.pyc` files are removed, as this can occasionally result in python loading the cached code, instead of any updates that were made by changing commit.
+5. Any `.pyc` files are removed, as this can occasionally result in Python loading the cached code, even if the corresponding `.py` file is no more present at the checked-out commit.
 For safety, all of these are removed.

 With that Galaxy is cloned to disk and is ready to be configured by the next task